The text presented here is updated to some extent from the Tumblr version--I may even be working on it, so content may change.

 The large woman gave her another appraising stare, but nodded and smiled just the same.
 “Ah, I will get you there in a moment, because first…we need to deal with those robes.
 I just can’t believe that anyone would provide something so woefully inadequate.
 I really must talk with the sisters about this…”

 The woman ranted the whole time they traversed the complex to the dorms.
-Krys smiled and nodded, but wanted desperately to be back in her room at this point.
+Talia smiled and nodded, but wanted desperately to be back in her room at this point.
 Siteri would be around tomorrow, she would have another chance to talk with the witch.
 It was then however, that the senior priestess invited her in.

 After some rummaging through her wardrobe, the senior priestess threw her a new robe.
 It accommodated her expansive bust line, but hung off her like a cape everywhere else.
 A wide belt helped with giving her some shape, but it was hopelessly huge on her.
 She had to roll the sleeves and hem up to even move.
 The collar was still not cooperating, though for different reasons, as it slid off one or both shoulders.
-A few pins from the matronly woman wrestled the garment into place, but Krys was still pretty dejected.
+A few pins from the matronly woman wrestled the garment into place, but Talia was still pretty dejected.
 Still, at least she did not feel like she was wearing an outfit meant to be ogled.